The following abbreviations and acronyms used in this disclosure statement are defined below:

 The Company’s operations involve risks that may result from catastrophic events.

-A disruption of the regional electric transmission grid or interstate natural gas infrastructure could negatively impact the Company’s business and reputation.
-Because the Company’s electric and natural gas utility and pipeline systems are part of larger interconnecting systems, a disruption could result in a significant decrease in revenues and system repair costs negatively impacting the Company’s financial position, results of operations and cash flows.
+A disruption of the regional electric transmission grid, local distribution infrastructure or interstate natural gas infrastructure could negatively impact the Company’s business and reputation.
+There have been cyber and physical attacks within the energy industry on energy infrastructure, such as substations, and such attacks may occur in the future.
+Because the Company’s electric and natural gas utility and pipeline systems are part of larger interconnecting systems, any attacks on the Company’s infrastructure causing a disruption could result in a significant decrease in revenues and an increase in system repair costs negatively impacting the Company’s financial position, results of operations and cash flows.

 The Company is subject to capital market and interest rate risks.